 - Implications of the shift to digital publishing

 Our publishing and editing program is big enough that you'll have access to a high-tech, dedicated lab and eight department student publications, and small enough that you'll get hands-on, personalized attention from faculty.
+Our students have even helped produce a professional publication, which saw two pieces nominated for the Pushcart Prize.

 Nab Prime Internships & Post-Grad Opportunities

 Our track record for internships at top magazines, newspapers and presses and placements at the three most prestigious summer certificate programs is exceptional.
+Internships include:

 - The Overlook Press